inamba/consolepro-wiki/readme.md

-# Wiki |Inamba Console
+# Documentation Wiki

-Documentation for Inamba Plugins
+Documentation for Inamba Plugins.
+More information pending of creation.

+Developed by Inamba.